 What’s a cookie?

-If you want to check or change what types of cookies you accept, this can usually be altered within your browser settings.
-You can block cookies at any time by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of this site.
+We are required to obtain your consent for all non-essential cookies used on our website.
+You can block cookies (including essential cookies) at any time by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
+However, if you use your browser settings to block essential cookies you may not be able to access all or parts of our site.